 Directors are responsible for the effective engagement, induction and deployment of volunteers within the department or project and their day to day activities.
 Volunteers will be informed who to approach for support and have regular access to that person.

-Although volunteers offer time freely and willingly, and without binding or contractual obligation, there is a presumption of mutual support and reliability, as well as attainment of the ‘high standards’ which is one of our Core Values.
+Although volunteers offer time freely and willingly, without binding or contractual obligation, there is a presumption of mutual support and reliability, as well as attainment of the ‘high standards’ which is one of the RCOG’s values.

-The College does not specify an upper age limit and recognises the valuable contribution made in terms of knowledge and experience.
+The College does not specify an upper age limit for volunteers and recognises the valuable contribution those of all ages make in terms of knowledge and experience.
+However, the College must comply with any external regulations regarding volunteers such as the GMC regulations regarding examiner eligibility.
+Furthermore college insurance arrangements only cover volunteers up to the age of 80.
 The College Safeguarding Policy and associated risk assessment will be applied for any volunteering by children (under 16) or young people (aged 16 to 18).

 Volunteer Appointments